||National Association of Adult Survivors of Child Abuse

 10/12/2009 -- Bill tells his story in public (on a talk radio show) for the first time

-Statistics only come from reporting, so we don't have accurate, objective numbers.
+Remember, statistics come from reported abuse, so we don't have accurate, objective numbers.

-But based on the reports we have, it's believed that 1 in 3 girls is sexually abused, and a general consensus of 1 in 5 to 1 in 7 boys is sexually abused.
+But based on the reports we have, it's believed that 1 in 3 or 4 girls is sexually abused, and the general consensus is that 1 in 5 to 1 in 7 boys is sexually abused.

 Some say as many as ninety percent of sexual abuse victims never tell.

-293,000 children and youth are estimated to be at risk of exploitation
+About 300,000 children and youth are estimated to be at risk of exploitation.

-55% of girls living on the streets engage in prostitution
+55% of girls living on the streets engage in prostitution.
+Boys are abused this way, too.